bojanpotocnik/segger-rtt-viewer/README.md

+Contributions and pull requests are welcome!
+Due to lack of free time, the development of this project is not as active as I originally intended/wished.

 # Python J-Link RTT Viewer

 > [SEGGER's Real Time Transfer (RTT)](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) is the new technology for interactive user I/O in embedded applications.
 It combines the advantages of SWO and semihosting at very high performance.